shakna-israel/git-issues/README.md

 Note: May need to run as root. (e.g. sudo make install).

 You can also specify PREFIX to change the default install location.
+(This destination will also be remembered by the uninstall script.)

 ## Uninstall

 ```
-git-issues uninstall
+git issues uninstall
 ```

-Note: May need to run as root. (e.g. sudo git-issues uninstall).
+Note: May need to run as root, depending on where you installed it. (e.g. sudo git-issues uninstall).

 ---